dougeby/IntuneDocs/intune/app-sdk.md

 Many users with personal devices want to access corporate data without enrolling their personal device with a Mobile Device Management (MDM) provider.
 Since MDM enrollment requires global control of the device, users are often hesitant to give control of their personal device over to their company.

 App protection without device enrollment allows the Microsoft Intune service to deploy app protection policy to an app directly, without relying on a device management channel to deploy the policy.

+### On-demand application VPN connections with Citrix mVPN
+You can manage devices and apps with a combination of Citrix XenMobile MDX and Microsoft Intune.
+This combination means that you can manage apps with Intune app protection policy while using Citrix’s mVPN technology.
+The integration with Citrix is available for with the Intune App SDK for iOS and Android, and with the Intune App Wrapping Tool for iOS and Android (with the -citrix flag).

+To learn more about Citrix MDX, see [About the MDX Toolkit](http://docs.citrix.com/en-us/mdx-toolkit/10/about-mdx-toolkit.html), [Citrix MDX app wrapper for iOS](https://docs.citrix.com/en-us/mdx-toolkit/10/xmob-mdx-kit-app-wrap-ios.html), [Citrix MDX app wrapper for Android](https://docs.citrix.com/en-us/mdx-toolkit/10/xmob-mdx-kit-app-wrap-android.html).